Armand Peri: Career

-Prior to starting his own company, Peri worked as a bouncer, an architectural renderer, and a dancer at Long Island-based male entertainment revue Escapes.

 Peri founded Hunk-O-Mania Entertainment in 1998 and began the first show in New York City known as Show Nightclub.
 Peri also served as the owner of the Star Nightclub in New York City.

 Peri is an artist who often creates self-portraits to help himself build and maintain his ideal physique.
 This made him venture into bodybuilding, a niche where he has won prizes.

 In 1993, Peri played a part in Brian De Palma's Carlito's Way alongside Al Pacino as his bodyguard.

 Peri attended and showcased his art at Art Basel 2018 in Miami.

 Peri published the book Unparalleled Success in 2019, which covered his experiences as both an immigrant and an entrepreneur.

 In 2021, Peri signed a partnership deal to provide nightlife entertainment to New York City's Harbor nightclub.

 Peri owns a public relations and social media marketing company named New Age PR Agency.